Is Paint Prep Really Important?

 Protect Your Home

 A large part of the paint prep process has nothing to do with the paint adhering.
 It’s all about protecting the work space from any paint spills or over-spray.
 If it’s your first time using a sprayer, you’ll want to be extra careful to put plastic down and tape off windows.
 Over-spray is a very common mistake when you’re not comfortable with the sprayer so spend the extra time protecting everything to ensure you don’t make a mistake and end up with paint on something you didn’t intend.
-Some areas to be hyper aware of are the roof, the driveway and walkways, bushes, windows, brick or stone, and fixtures on the home.

 A Professional Paint Contractor Can Help

 Now you’re probably thinking, paint prep is going to take more time than the actual painting!
 This can be true.
 However, if you keep up with your home and use high quality products you shouldn’t experience a ton of breakdown.
-Here in Colorado, it’s critical to not only keep up with painting your home, you’ll want to make sure you’re paint prep is thorough and appropriate.
+Here in Colorado, it’s critical to not only keep up with painting your home, you’ll want to make sure you’re paint prep is thorough and appropriate for the climate.
 If you’ve read this and are thinking to yourself, “There’s no way I’m doing all of this!” we highly recommend contacting a professional paint contractor to assist you with the process.
 Often DIY projects are underestimated (we’re all guilty of it) but paint prep is really that important.
 Do it right the first time or don’t do it all, right?